 Please follow this User Manual when operating and maintaining the equipment.
 Failure to follow the guidelines may lead to poor quality of printed parts, damage to the printer, or cause injury, please read the User Manual carefully.

-Composer CFC printers were tested for compliance with 2014/30/EC guidelines.
+Composer CFC printers were tested for compliance with 2014/30/EU guidelines.
 According to compatibility tests, the printer is a class A device, which means it can cause additional electromagnetic interference when used at home.

 Carefully study all precautions before using the printer.
 When in operation the user should follow all operation precautions for electrical equipment.

 WARNING – indicates a potentially dangerous situation that may result in serious injury or fatal outcome.

 CAUTION – indicates a potentially dangerous situation that may result in minor or moderate injury.

 NOTE – indicates a situation that may result in equipment failure.

 WARNING: do not plug the printer in without grounding!

 WARNING: do not touch the print head when printing.
 The nozzle temperature may be up to 270°С!

 WARNING: do not try to repair the printer yourself!